Yoric/Fosdem-2018/binast.md

-# Making the web faster with the JavaScript Binary AST
+# The JavaScript Binary AST

+A proposal to speed up the web by Mozilla, Bloomberg, Facebook.

 David Teller, Mozilla